-Keep the dress code simple.
-I don't know of many wedding guests who'd want to lug a ball gown and tuxedo all the way to Hawaii.
+- Keep the dress code simple.
+Not many wedding guests will want to lug a ball gown and tuxedo all the way to Hawaii.
 As much as you'd love to have a formal affair, relax the rules a bit and inform guests that the dress code is "island elegant."
 That means chic sundresses for the ladies and long-sleeve shirts but no jackets or ties for the men.

 - Offer guests flip-flops for a beach ceremony.
 Trudging through sand in high heels and wingtips is not fun.
 If your ceremony is on the beach, place baskets of flip-flops where the walkway meets the sand, so guests can slip them on and get to their seat without ruining their shoes or breaking an ankle.
 They can also go barefoot if the sand isn't too hot.

 Don'ts For Hawaiin Weddings

 - Go into full princess mode.
 A ball gown with layers of tulle skirting or a form-fitting satin mermaid dress is overkill.
 Unless you are marrying inside (and you've traveled all the way to tropical Hawaii so why would you want to do that?) you'll end up sweating during the ceremony and longing to change into something cooler and more comfortable before the first dance.

 - Overdo the bling.
 If you're getting married on the beach, a few crystals or sparkles at the neckline or waist will reflect the sunlight and look lovely, but too many can, quite frankly, be blinding.